-Many of us use Microsoft Excel to calculate the budget or do some additions and subtractions.
-We also know that it supports Macros which helps us to automate our tasks.
+Many of us use Microsoft Excel to calculate budgets or perform basic additions and subtractions.
+We also know that it supports Macros which helps us automate our tasks.
 An Excel sheet is no stranger to us and does not require any introduction.
 But how many of you know there is a box called Name Box in Excel sheet that we use daily?

 Yes, I am talking about the box at the top left and under the ribbon.
 We generally think it is just the normal box that gives reference to the active cell.
 But there is a lot to know about this, and we need to know the use of Excel Name Box.